 7. Mountain View Trail, Powell Butte Nature Park

-8. Maple Ridge Trail, Tryon Creek State Natural Area
+8. Tryon Creek State Natural Area Trail System

-Comprised of over 650 acres of wooded and second-growth forest environments, Tryon Creek State Natural Area is an easy escape from the city.
-Visitors have over eight miles of routes to choose from at Tryon, with a recommended jumping-off point beginning at the Maple Ridge Trail.
+Comprised of over 650 acres of wooded and second-growth forest environments, Tryon Creek State Natural Area is an easy escape south of the city.
+Visitors in downtown Portland can reach Tryon with a 30-minute drive or 45-minute ride on public transportation.
+Upon arriving, visitors have over eight miles of routes to choose from.

 9. Bluff Trail, Oaks Bottom Wildlife Refuge